7medeh/cs326-final-sigma/docs/final.md

 https://sigma-badminton.herokuapp.com/Matchmaking.html   start a match with a same-level opponent.
 After the game over, player needs to upload game result.
 The system only accepts consistent results.

 https://sigma-badminton.herokuapp.com/GameHistory.html   Your game results are saved here.
-Users can search a game by DateTime, Address, and 778Adversary.
+Users can search a game by DateTime, Address, and Adversary.